brikis98/yevgeniy-brikman-homepage/_posts/2020-10-09-2001-a-space-odyssey.md

 - More or less the same great story as the movie, but the book does a better job explaining what's going on.
 Kubrick likes to leave a sense of ambiguity in his movies, which has its own charm, but for a sci fi story with a heavy focus on realistic physics, I found the clearer explanations to be a better fit.

-- Touches on fascinating themes, such as the origin of intelligence, evolution, artificial intelligence, the inconceivable size‚Äîand perhaps even more inconceivable age‚Äîof the universe, discovering alien life, and space travel.
+- Touches on fascinating themes, such as the origin of intelligence, evolution, artificial intelligence, the inconceivable size—and perhaps even more inconceivable age—of the universe, discovering alien life, and space travel.

 - Written in the 60's, before the moon landing, this book is remarkably prescient about the future of space travel and technology.
 It holds up very well today, more than half a century later.